a3kov/pyramid_sqlalchemy_sessions/docs/getting-started.rst

 * You need ability to store login and session state server-side, for security or any other reasons

-* You need reliable session data storage
+* You need reliable session data storage.
   As we depend on `SQLAlchemy <http://www.sqlalchemy.org/>`_, you can try to use any ACID-compatible DB engine if it's supported by SQLAlchemy.